 Clear the area where the wall will be installed.
 Four foot clearance is required on each side of the wall being installed.
 Please do not schedule your moving company the day we will be there.

-The normal construction of our Temporary walls makes them quite noise resistant.
+The normal build of our Temporary walls makes them quite noise resistant.
 If additional soundproofing is necessary, we can accommodate you.
 Please inquire.

 Your Temporary Wall will be painted flat white using Benjamin Moore Super Hide paint.
 If the customer desires a custom color (anything other than the Benjamin Moore flat white) it will be considered a custom job with an additional charge.

-The wall will be your property and is not a lease, and can be removed at any time given a 4 weeks’ written notice.
+Since the wall is a temporary structure you have the option to either lease or purchase the wall, which can be removed at any time given a 4 weeks’ written notice.

 It depends how big the job is, but typically a standard 8×12 wall or bookcase will take four hours to complete with paint.